myspc-development/art-test/docs/widgets/widget-registry-reference.md

 To add or remove a widget from the React dashboard, edit `assets/js/widgets/index.js` and update the exported array.
 Roles may be adjusted by modifying the `roles` property of each entry.

+## Updating Existing Widgets
+When plugin updates introduce new roles or capabilities, update both the PHP and JS registries.
+The server side uses the `artpulse_widget_registry` filter to modify entries programmatically.
+The JavaScript registry may also be extended via dynamic imports.

+## Registry Filters
+Developers can alter default widget behavior with the `artpulse_widget_defaults` filter.
+This filter accepts the widget ID and array of properties, allowing you to disable widgets by default or change categories.
+When used in combination with the role matrix from [Widget Matrix Reference](./widget-matrix-reference.md) the filter ensures consistent visibility across all dashboards.

+## Related Reading
+For the full widget lifecycle refer to [Widget Lifecycle](./widget-lifecycle.md).
+To expose per-user settings check the [Widget Settings Codex](./widget-settings-codex.md).
+Administrators customizing layouts should review [Widget Layout Import Export Guide](./widget-layout-import-export-guide.md) for migrating configuration between sites.